 “I accept that you exist.
 I don’t have to accept what you are, but your physical existence, I give you that.”

-—The Doctor, “The Satan Pit”
+—The Doctor to the Beast, Doctor Who, “The Satan Pit”

 Cersei: “Praying to the Gods to have mercy on us all” The Gods have no mercy; that’s why they are Gods.
 My father told me that when he caught me praying.